-The college updates student records from educational documents submitted by the student.
+The college updates student records from educational documents submitted on behalf of the student.
 A student needs to update records no more than once a year unless applying for an Air Force commission, before separation or retirement, or when it may result in degree completion.